Brad420169/QUT_ROV_Digital_Twin/README.md

 ### Digital Twin and real vehicle side by side

-The real ROV in the field, with the Digital Twin running live on the laptop screen in the background:
+The real physical ROV, with the Digital Twin running live on the laptop screen in the background:

 <p align="center">